ozavala/crm-erp/README.md

 1. Clone the repository
 2. Install dependencies via Composer
+    2.1 '$ Composer install'
 3. Configure your environment settings
+    3.1 Copy .env.example to .env
+    3.2 '$ php artisan key:generate'
+    3.3 '$ php artisan config:cache'
 4. Run database migrations and seeders
+    4.1 '$ php artisan migrate'
+    4.2 '$ php artisan seed' (optional)
-5. Serve the application locally or deploy to your server
+ 5. Serve the application locally or deploy to your server 5.1 '$ php artisan serve'

 For detailed steps, see the [Installation Guide](docs/INSTALLATION.md) (if applicable).

 ## Documentation

 Comprehensive documentation is available to help you use and extend CRM-ERP effectively.
 Check the `docs/` folder or visit our project wiki.

 ## Contributing